git-fresh/websafe-demo/README.md

 ...and wait until every dependency installation has finished executing...

-Running Tornado Server
+Running The Server
 ======================

-To manually start the Tornado server, just login to the virtual machine or SSH to localhost:2222 with the following credentials:
+To manually start the server, just login to the virtual machine or SSH to localhost:2222 with the following credentials:

     % username: vagrant
     % password: vagrant

+First, manually install Java dependencies

+    % sudo apt-get install -y --force-yes openjdk-6-jdk ant maven2 --no-install-recommends

 Then navigate to the server directory: